pythonmaster41/Go-For-OSCP/README.md

 # Go-For-OSCP

-I want to list couple things that I think helped me preparing to take the OSCP course and what I found useful over the course of the labs and exam.
+I want to share a couple of things that I think helped me preparing the Offensive Security Certified Professional - OSCP certification and what I found useful during the labs and exam.
 If you have any questions, feel free to contact me.

+Don't forget to:

+* Follow the courseware first and then start practicing in the labs.
+* Use additional sources to learn more.
+* Join the offensive security PWK forums and social media and talk to other people.

 # Tips
 <b>Enable service on every reboot:</b>